SciBorgs/SciGuides/projects/jv-robotics/Day 2/Java101.md

 ```
 public static void main(String[] args) {
-	// This is what will be ran first!
+	// This is what will be run first!
 }
 ```

 Once the program finds this method, it will start here and go down the list **one-by-one** and run everything.
 The class that contains the main method is called **the Main Class**.
-There is the **start point**.
+This is the **start point**.

-Fundementally, Objects are just **a bunch of 1's and 0's**.
+Fundamentally, Objects are just **a bunch of 1's and 0's**.
 Classes are made to tell you **which parts of that bunch mean what** (they assign names to specific clumps of 1's and 0's).

 >*If you keep breaking things down into their parts, you will reach a point where **you can't break things down anymore**.*